nmata010/nmata010.github.io/_posts/2025-10-24-training_a_yolo_model.md

 date: 2025-10-23
 ---
 ## tl;dr
-- model training is more accessible than i expected (thanks in large part to [this template](https://github.com/mfranzon/yolo-training-template))
+- Model training is more accessible than I expected (thanks in large part to [this template](https://github.com/mfranzon/yolo-training-template)).
+- After 20 epochs of training on pothole images, I wasn't able to get high-confidence object detection
+- Through some troubleshooting, I landed on the cause being related to domain shift.
-- matching the dataset to the usecase is key (this is obvious in hindsight)
+- Matching the dataset to the usecase is key (this is obvious in hindsight)
-- training loss and mAP figures are not a great proxy for real-world performance
+- training loss and mAP values are not a replacement for real-world benchmarking.
-- ml models have a lot of levers available for tuning performance
+- I spent more time reading and learning about ML concepts than i did training or inferencing.
+I think this is a good thing and speaks to the simplicity of the template

 ## Where do we begin?

-Last week i came across a post by mfranzon’s about training a computer vision ML model on a laptop with just a few lines of Python.
+Last week I came across a post by [mfranzon](https://github.com/mfranzon) about training a computer vision ML model on a laptop with just a few lines of Python.

-I’ve done a lot of experimenting with foundational models but hadn’t yet experimented with ML much.
-This felt like a low-friction opportunity to go ‘up the stack’ and get some hands-on experience training models to build better intuition on the subject.
+I’ve done a lot of experimenting with foundational models but hadn’t yet experimented with model training much.
+This seemed like a low-friction opportunity to go ‘up the stack’ and get some hands-on experience to develop better intuition on the topic.

 _This post was written in an effort to be more intentional about documenting and sharing my experimentation.
-I haven’t done one of these in years so i’ll be shaking off some of the rust, bear with me._
+I haven’t done one of these in years so I’ll be shaking off some of the rust; bear with me._

 ## YOLO Training Template

-mfranzon’s was generous enough to post his [training template here](https://github.com/mfranzon/yolo-training-template).
-The [readme](https://github.com/mfranzon/yolo-training-template/blob/main/README.md) says its a "template for training YOLO models on kaggle datasets".
+Mfranzon was generous enough to post his [training template here](https://github.com/mfranzon/yolo-training-template).
+The [readme](https://github.com/mfranzon/yolo-training-template/blob/main/README.md) says it contains
+>a template for training YOLO models on any Kaggle dataset...

-That might as well be a different language to me so naturally I had to start with some definitions.
+I'm still new to this so I started with some definitions:

 - **You-Only-Look-Once (YOLO)** refers to an object detection algorithm that “looks” at an image only once to find both bounding boxes and probabilities simultaneously ([this blog](https://www.v7labs.com/blog/yolo-object-detection) from v7 was helpful).
 - **Kaggle dataset** just refers to any one of the many datasets hosted on the Kaggle platform.
-Kaggle is great for learning about ML.
+Kaggle is great resources for learning about ML.

 Ok so now I have a good-enough understanding of **_what_** mfranzon is trying to help me achieve.
 The next step is to understand **_how_**.

 ## Getting started
-The readme describes a couple of python scripts  for running training and inference locally, but it also pulls it all into a Jupyter notebook which I know can run on  Colab.
+The readme describes a couple of python scripts for running training and inference locally, but it also pulls it all into a Jupyter notebook which I know can run on Google Colab.
 Back to some definitions.

-- **Training** refers to the actual training of the yolo model.
+- **Training** refers to the actual training of the learning model.
 The act of giving it a bunch of labeled images to ‘learn’ from and validating its performance.
-- **Inferencing** refers to running the trained model across an unlabeled image (or video) and getting back a labeled images.
+- **Inferencing** refers to running the trained model across an unlabeled image (or video in my case) and getting back a labeled image.
 Essentially asking the model to identify where on the image the objects of interest exists.
 - [**Jupyter Notebook**](https://jupyter.org/) is an interactive local dev environment that lets you build and run code in different ‘steps’ and see the results in-line.
 Its a great learning tool.
 - [**Google Colab**](https://colab.research.google.com/) is a _web-based_ dev environment where you can run Jupyter notebooks and avoid any local setup.
 Plus you get to plug into google’s compute resources for free (!).